fricciardi/datetime2/docs/base_classes.rst

    Applicable only to aware instances, return another :class:`Time` instance that identifies the same moment, but at a different time distance from UTC.
-   The ``new_to_utc`` argument has the same meaning as in the default creator.
+   The ``new_to_utc`` can take the same values as in the default creator, except that it cannot be ``None``, in which case a :exc:`ValueError` exception is raised.
 If called on a naive instance, a :exc:`TypeError` exception is raised.
 Example:

 .. doctest::